solarwinds/solarwinds-apm-ruby/README.md

 This is the renamed repository for `solarwinds-apm` versions below 6, which is now deprecated in favour of the OpenTelemetry-based `solarwinds-apm` starting from version 6, located at https://github.com/solarwindscloud/solarwinds-apm-ruby.

-1. **Limited Updates**: There will be limited new feature updates, bug fixes, or enhancements to the **solarwinds-apm-ruby-gen-1** from our official development team.

 2. **Limited Maintenance**: We will still maintain the repository or address any issues or pull requests submitted, but the duration may take longer.